hull/hull-node/README.md

 # Context Object

-[Hull.Connector](#hullconnector) and [Hull.Middleware](#hullmiddleware) applies multiple middlewares to the request handler.
-The result is `req.hull` object which is the **Context Object** - a set of parameters and modules to work in the context of current organization and connector instance.
-This Context is divided into base set by Hull.Middleware (if you use it standalone) and extended applied when using `Hull.Connector`
+[Hull.Connector](#hullconnector) and [Hull.Middleware](#hullmiddleware) apply multiple middlewares to the request handler.
+The result is a **Context Object** that's available in as `req.hull`.
+It's a set of parameters and modules to work in the context of current organization and connector instance.
+This Context is divided into a base set by `Hull.Middleware` (if you use it standalone) and an extended set applied when using `Hull.Connector`

 ```javascript
 {